 8. The remote UE performs random access procedure at the gNB-DU.

 9. The remote UE may complete the direct path addition procedure by sending the RRCReconfigurationComplete message to the gNB-DU.

-Editor’s Note: FFS whether the remote UE sends the RRCReconfigurationComplete message to the gNB-CU via old path (indirect path) or new path (direct path).
+In case of split SRB1 without duplication, remote UE sends RRCReconfigurationComplete message to the gNB-DU via primary path i.e., primary RLC entity located path.

 10. The gNB-DU sends the UL RRC MESSAGE TRANSFER message to gNB-CU by including the RRCReconfigurationComplete message.